PURPOSE OF RYAN'S REACH

 In short, the money you donate to Ryan's Reach will go toward:

-- Providing scholarships to brain injury survivors to attend High Hopes and
+- Providing financial assistance to brain injury survivors to attend High Hopes and

 - Supporting the operation of Ryan’s Reach R&R.